hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 When prompted, configure a MySQL root password.

 Then, let's quickly test the installation.
-Spin up the apache server...
+Spin up the Apache server...

 ```shell
 sudo service apache2 start